accessibilitywars/zaw2/content/retired/_index.md

 page_template = "retired_build.html"
 +++

-This is a page with all builds from the old site.
+This is a page with all builds from the previous version of the site.
 It is provided as historical reference.

-Layout will likely be very broken, these builds will not be maintained.
+Layout will likely be broken, these builds will not generally be maintained.